 Role of Medications in Cerebral Palsy

-Generally the following associated condition treated drugs
+Generally the following associated condition with children with Cerebral Palsy can be treated with drugs

 - Involuntary Movements/ Dystonia